Family music making music with a carrot….

 What is music anyway?
 It’s not a question I expected to be asking myself at a children’s music concert.
-But Iceland is a land full of the unexpected and, as we were warned on the plane here, things here can be a little different to what you are used to.
+Neither did I expect to find myself playing a carrot instrument.
+But Iceland is a land full of the unexpected and, as we were warned on the plane, things here can be a little different to what you are used to.
 And so it was when we went to a performance of contemporary music for curious children as part of the Reykjavik Children’s Culture Festival

 Yellow suns burning in a dark sky